 - The KIT sets new standards in teaching and the promotion of young scientists

 - The KIT will be the leading center for energy research in Europe

 - The KIT is a leading partner for innovation of the industry

 The KIT is excellent and so are its rankings.
 Find information on the rankings here.

 HECTOR School: lifelong learning at the KIT

-With the HECTOR School offering postgraduate training majors and certificate courses, the KIT also prepares individuals for lifelong learning, not only professionally but also on a private level, thereby meeting the longtime demand of politics and business to integrate innovation with science.
+With the HECTOR School offering postgraduate Master´s programs and certificate courses, the KIT also prepares individuals for lifelong learning, not only professionally but also on a private level, thereby meeting the longtime demand of politics and business to integrate innovation with science.

-One example of this is the introduction of the master program “Energy Engineering and Management” in 2012: It uses the scientific expertise of the KIT center for energy to support the transfer of knowledge from research to industry regarding the usage of renewable energy.
+One example of this is the introduction of the Master´s program “Energy Engineering and Management” in 2012: It uses the scientific expertise of the KIT center for energy to support the transfer of knowledge from research to industry regarding the usage of renewable energy.